ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

    RateLimit-Policy: 10;w=1;burst=1000, 1000;w=3600
 ~~~

-This field can be sent in a trailer section.
+This field cannot appear in a trailer section.

 ## RateLimit-Remaining {#ratelimit-remaining-field}

-The "RateLimit-Remaining" response field indicates the remaining quota units associated with the expiring-limit.
+The "RateLimit-Remaining" response header field indicates the remaining quota units associated with the expiring-limit.

 The field is an Item and its value is a non-negative Integer expressed in [quota units](#service-limit).
 This specification does not define Parameters for this field.
 If they appear, they MUST be ignored.

-This field can be sent in a trailer section.

-Clients MUST NOT assume that a positive RateLimit-Remaining field value is a guarantee that further requests will be served.
+Clients MUST NOT assume that a positive RateLimit-Remaining header field value is a guarantee that further requests will be served.

 When the value of RateLimit-Remaining is low, it indicates that the server may soon throttle the client (see {{providing-ratelimit-fields}}).